empress007/Hotel-reservation-sql-analysis/README.md

 ---

-## 🔍 Data Exploration and Insights
+## 🔍 Data Exploration and Insights.

 ### 📈 Booking Patterns
 - **Total Reservations**: Counted the total number of reservations.